William Haslam – 1818-1905

 Then, for about three years a great revival work broke out in his church.
 There was a profound sense of the presence of God in the meetings and the more intense it became the more manifest results we experienced.
 There were conversions of sinners and the restoration of backsliders every week and, often, every day.
 Sometimes, several people would cry out during the sermons, so much so that the preacher could no longer be heard.
 Loud praying and praise were common and many had supernatural dreams and visions.

-Thereafter Haslam adopted the Methodist revivalistic approach and saw local revivals in a number of his Cornish parishes over the next few years.
+Thereafter Haslam adopted the Methodist revivalistic approach and saw local revivals in several of his Cornish parishes over the next few years.